KVance1010/website-builder/README.md

 ## Description

 This is a website that builds websites.
 You have to have an account to start buliding a website; if you don't have an account, you can create one via the signup page.
 Once you have an account and are logged in, you can create a website.
-Just a note: as the author of this section (Adam Ferro), I am 100% behind reaching for stars as far as goals go; starting out with an ideal and striving to reach that ideal is how I really learn new concepts and improve my craft.
-But this website, in retrospect, was too much to build in one week while still having a polished final product.
-As such, it is less functional website and more of a minimum viable product.
-I will work on this website in the coming month and push up my changes after its graded, so until then it's going to be pretty rough as far as polish is concerned.

 ## Usage